AlphaTechnolog/AlphaTechnolog/README.md

 - PHP (for web applications)
 - Codeigniter (Basic codeigniter concepts (for web applications))

-## I am interested in:
+## Os that i love

-- Void Linux (my primary and loved operative system)
+- Arch Linux (My primary and loved operative system)
-- Arch Linux (linux operative system)
+- Void Linux (A linux based operative system that use runit :3)
-- Docker (For apps containers)

 ## My tools